Shopping Links

 What's In It

-Look for:
+Look For

-Subtle, Creepy Beasties
+• Subtle, Creepy Critters

 See Also

-None
+• None

-You Might Also Like:
+You Might Also Like

 Plot Synopsis

-In Chinatown, NY, there is a little petshop that specializes in particularly exotic animals.
+In New York's Chinatown, there is a little petshop that specializes in particularly exotic animals.
 The owner, a mysterious man known as Count D, has a pet to suit almost any taste.
 But if you come seeking an animal to help cope with a tragic loss or fill a gap in your life, be wary... the Count may have what you're looking for, but if you're not careful about taking care of it, your pet may get the better of you in the end.

 The story follows Leon, a detective who always seems to stumble upon the cases of people who have come to a bad end and have something to do with the Count.
-Through their eyes, we are treated to four short and tragic tales of the macabre
+Through their eyes, we are treated to four short and tragic tales of the macabre.

-Review
+Quick Review

 It doesn't aim to frighten--the stories are told from a detached perspective that makes them seem more inevitable and less personal.
 But as an interesting counterpoint, some of the situations are so creepy or unnerving that in a way it actually ends up being more horrific, in the true sense of the word, than most horror movies.

-Artistically, Pet Shop of Horrors is attractive, though not remarkably so.
-The backgrounds are sparse, but for the most part dark and subtly creepy, and they effectively set the mood for much of the series.
-The pet shop in particular looks appropriately unnerving, with walls and ceilings obscured by darkness, sheer, flowing curtains, and the eerily lit hallway where the most interesting pets are stored.
-The character design and art is an interesting split.
-The many characters are graced with fine, sharp features and almost shoujo-style lanky physiques.
+Pet Shop of Horrors is attractive, although not memorably so.
+The backgrounds are dark and subtly creepy, if rather sparse, and they effectively set the mood for much of the series.
+The pet shop in particular looks appropriately unnerving, with walls and ceilings obscured by darkness, sheer, flowing curtains, and the eerily-lit hallway where the most interesting pets are stored.
+The characters are an interesting split.
+Many are graced with fine, sharp features and lanky, somewhat shoujo-style physiques.
 Evangeline Blue in part 2, for example, is quite attractive, and the Count's look is simple yet unique.
 The character art is similarly refined and detailed, making use of an appropriate color palette.
-In contrast are Leon and some of the "normal" characters; in a reflection of their insubstantial personalities, they are designed and drawn rather simply, and their coloring even looks a tad washed out.
+In contrast are Leon and some of the "normal" characters; in a reflection of their insubstantial personalities, they are designed and drawn rather simply, and their coloring even looks a tad washed-out.
 The animation is an exercise in minimalism; the stories are (appropriately) told with more standing still than movement.
 What little action there is is good enough not to stick out.

 The background music in this series mostly consists of creepy atmospherics and bluesy wailing, and generally matches the mood appropriately.
-The end theme, however, is a disappointingly traditional slightly sad J-rock song.
+The end theme, however, is a disappointingly traditional, slightly sad J-rock song.

 Related Recommendations